Aardy-Bond/Kriti-25/docs/architechture/README.md

   - **Memory caching** for performance optimization.
   - **Pagination** for seamless data handling.

+### 4. Off-Chain caching of recent Trades
+- Once a trade is successfully, the trade details(except any details of client) is published on redis using socketIO which is then visible to other clients for 24hours
+- Redis decouples the client, thus preventing the exposure of even the IP address of the clients to other clients.

 ## Conclusion

 The **P2P Carbon Credit Trading system** ensures a **transparent, decentralized, and privacy-preserving** marketplace for carbon credits.
 By integrating **ZK-SNARKs**, **on-chain event emissions**, and **The Graph**, the platform guarantees **secure transactions**, **prevents monopolization**, and **enhances query efficiency** for a seamless user experience.